 You will receive your score reports for all tests immediately after you complete the testing process.
+On occasion, the essay portion may take 24 to 48 hours which may delay receipt of the NC DAP English Composite score.
 Any student who needs official placement scores sent to another college must complete a Transcript/Placement Test Release Form.
 Score processing may take up to 48 hours.

 What if I’m not happy with my scores?
 Can I take it again?